AUDITORY PROCESSING ASSESSMENTS (APD)

 Diagnosing the condition is the first step in receiving the assistance your child needs.
 Accurate diagnosis will provide a valuable explanation regarding characteristics and behaviours and allow for strategies to be developed to assist the patient.
 It is important that patients who are diagnosed return for review to ascertain that their auditory processing skills continue to develop so that they “catch-up”, and then “keep up” with the performance of their peers.
 An up-to-date assessment is often required if students change schools and for older students if they need to apply for special consideration when sitting exams.

 If your child exhibits any of the above characteristics, if they have a history of middle ear infections as a young child, if there is a family history of middle ear pathology or auditory processing disorder, or if you feel that they are struggling at school make an appointment for assessment.

-Auditory processing assessments are carried out in our Sandringham and East Bentleigh clinics.
+We conduct APD testing in Sandringham and Bentleigh East clinics.
 Paediatric appoints are prioritised in the morning when children are fresh and alert.
-Please phone 9521 8979 to arrange an appointment.

 Please call our office on 9521 8979 for more information and to make an appointment for an Auditory Processing Assessment.

 · Chermak, G.D., & Musiek, F.E.
 (1997).
 Central auditory processing disorders: New perspectives.
 San Diego: Singular Publishing Group.

 · Dempsey, C. (1983) Selecting tests of auditory function in children.
 In: Lasky EZ, Katz K, eds.
 Central Auditory Processing Disorders: Problems of Speech, Language, and Learning.
 Baltimore: University Park Press; 203-221.